shankie-codes/arts-impact-data-tech-spec/phases/2-adds-input-form.md

 ## Technical solution

-This solution should use the Solution 1 endpoints, but add additional HTTP verbs, e.g. `POST`, `PUT`, `DELETE` so that data can be added, edited, and deleted.
+This phase should use the Phase 1 endpoints, but add additional HTTP verbs, e.g. `POST`, `PUT`, `DELETE` so that data can be added, edited, and deleted.

 The forms and user portal should each be built as separate single-page apps using a JavaScript framework such as React or Angular.
 The apps should make requests to the REST API endpoints, rather than a POST to the individual page's URL (and hence processed by PHP).
 This approach has two advantages: